Maira Moneo: Professional career

-For Moneo, fight number 13 proved to be her most important contest to date, when she fought former WBC world lightweight and super-lightweight champion, the similarly nicknamed ("La Pantera" or "The Panther") Erica Farias, 27-7 with 10 knockout wins coming in, in a defense of Moneo's Fedelatin lightweight title, at Casino Buenos Aires at Buenos Aires, Buenos Aires on December 30, 2022.
-Moneo retained the belt by a very close but unanimous decision in ten rounds with three scores of 96-94 for her.
+For Moneo, fight number 13 proved to be her most important contest up until that point in her career, when she fought former WBC world lightweight and super-lightweight champion, the similarly nicknamed ("La Pantera" or "The Panther") Erica Farias (27–7, 10 KOs), in a defense of Moneo's Fedelatin lightweight title, at Casino Buenos Aires at Buenos Aires, Buenos Aires on December 30, 2022.
+Moneo retained the belt by a very close but unanimous decision in ten rounds with three scores of 96–94 for her.